 Me: Sure, it is ABCDEFG.

 Airline: Thank-you, Mr Bacon.
 OK, I can see the problem now.
 Firstly, I want to apologize for this.
 We know that the times of reservations are important and I am sorry your family are in this position.
 Unfortunately we had to change the time due to XYZ factors, but I also appreciate you are in an uncomfortable situation.
 Rest assured I want to do everything to make your trip as comfortable as possible.
 Would you mind if I put you on hold and explore a few options?

 Airline: OK, Mr Bacon.
 So the challenge we have is that because you booked a mileage-based ticket, our usual policy is that we can only move you to mileage-based seats.
 Now, for the day after we sadly don’t have any of these types of seats left.
 So, we have a few options.
 Firstly, I could explore a range of flight options across dates that work for you to see if there is something that works by moving the mileage-based seats free of charge.
 Secondly, we could explore a refund of your miles so you could explore another airline or ticket.
 Now, there are normal seats available the day after but the fee to switch to them would be around $1500.
 We do though appreciate you are in an uncomfortable position, particularly with a child, and we also appreciate you are a regular customer due to you booking mileage seats.
-Unfortunately while I am unable to provide these new seats free of charge…I wish I could but I am unable to…I can provide a discount so you only pay 1/3 of the fee, thus $500.
+Unfortunately while I am unable to provide these new seats free of charge…I wish I could but I am unable to…I can provide a discount so we provide a 1/3 off, so you pay $1000.
 Another option is that I can put you through to my manager if none of these options will work for you.
 What would you prefer?